plays

 The Ruby Prize.

-ANGELA’S MIXTAPE named a Best of 2009 by The New Yorker!
+ANGELA’S MIXTAPE named a Best of 2009 by The New Yorker

-yes it was! here’s the link. also got a nod in the Village Voice’s column for contributing to best theater of the decade. nice, right?
+yes it was! here’s the link. also got a nod in the Village Voice’s column for contributing to best theater of the decade.

 The New York Times review